Stephen Mack Jr.: Years at Grand Detour 1820–1829

 While residing at Grand Detour, Stephen Mack met his wife Hononegah.
 We do not know how or when they met.
 There is only a shadowy legend that Mack was sick with fever and that Hononegah nursed him back to health.
 During his stay at Grand Detour, Mack's relations with the villagers were not good.
 It is said that he became an advisor to the village chief and that the residents were jealous of Mack's supposed influence over him.
-They also were resentful of Mack, because he had not married one of their women.
-According to Carr's history previously sited, Mack refused to sell liquor and firearms to them.
+They were also resentful of Mack because he had not married one of their women.
+According to Carr's history previously cited, Mack refused to sell liquor and firearms to them.
 There are several stories about Mack escaping death with Hononegah's help.
-One time she warned him that the villagers were coming to kill him, and it took Mack an entire day to finally outrun them.
-On another occasion Hononegah hid Mack in a barrel.
+One time, she warned him that the villagers were coming to kill him, and it took Mack an entire day to outrun them finally.
+On another occasion, Hononegah hid Mack in a barrel.
 The third story preserved by Edson Carr relates that Mack was returning to the village from Chicago when Hononegah met Mack in the woods to warn him not to return to the village.
-It is believed that Mack did not marry Hononegah for love, but to express his gratitude to her for saving his life on so many occasions.
-In February 1829 Mack purchased Lasallier's cabin, and it is probable that at this time Mack had formalized his relationship with Hononegah.
-It is believed that they had a child that died at birth sometime in 1829.
-Their eldest surviving child Rosa was born November 14, 1830.
-Sometime in 1829 Stephen Mack, Jr. and Hononegah Mack fled Grand Detour for good.
+It is believed that Mack did not marry Hononegah out of love, but rather to express his gratitude to her for saving his life on numerous occasions.
+In February 1829, Mack purchased Lasallier's cabin, and it is likely that at this time, Mack formalized his relationship with Hononegah.
+It is believed that they had a child who died at birth sometime in 1829.
+Their eldest surviving child, Rosa, was born on November 14, 1830.
+Sometime in 1829, Stephen Mack, Jr., and Hononegah Mack fled Grand Detour for good.